uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 ## Useful hints

 - Currently, the data sets or attributes are displayed in the credential detail view exactly as defined at the VC schema level.
 The ability to customise the ordering or grouping of these data sets will be available once the OCA layer is implemented.
-- The OCA (information overlay) is planned to be deployed in Q2/2025.
+- The OCA (information overlay) is planned to be deployed at a later date.
 - Multilingualism: swiyu app currently supports 5 languages (German, French, Italian, Rumantsch, English)

 ## General questions